 - Enhances the effectiveness of plant nutrient...

-Driftwood also provides a slow release source of plant tannins, which buffer the pH towards acidity.
-If you’re looking to provide true blackwater conditions for your fish, consider also using a blackwater extract formula.
+Driftwood also provides a slow-release source of plant tannins, which buffer the pH towards acidity.
+If you’re looking to provide true blackwater conditions for your aquarium fish, consider also using a blackwater extract formula.
 This way, water changes won’t remove what few tannins your driftwood leeches over time.

-Choosing tank mates for Piranhas is one of the more challenging aspects to keeping them.
-Unfortunately, your best bets are either other Piranhas or fish that you don’t mind losing if your Piranhas decide they look tasty.
+Choosing tank mates for Piranhas is one of the more challenging aspects of keeping them.
+Unfortunately, your best bets are either other Piranhas or freshwater fish that you don’t mind losing if your Piranhas decide they look tasty.

-Well fed Red Belly Piranhas are fairly tame towards their tank mates and can be kept alongside other fish their size.
-Large Cichlids, armored Catfish, and related fish like Pacus and Silver Dollars are your safest choices.
-However you can also try keeping them with tiny fish that are beneath their notice.
-Guppies, Zebra Danios, and the like are often too small to be worth chasing if your Piranhas are fed often.
+Well-fed Red Belly Piranhas are fairly tame towards their tank mates and can be kept alongside other fish their size or larger.
+Large Cichlids like Peacock Bass, armored Catfish, and related fish from South America like Pacus and Silver Dollars are your safest choices.
+However, you can also try keeping them with tiny fish that are beneath their notice.
+Guppies, Zebra Danios, and other fish species are often too small to be worth chasing if your Piranhas are fed often.
 No guarantees, though.

 Good Tank Mates for Red Belly Piranhas: